leontaolong/Resistance/README.md

 Drawback:
 It is also a complex architecture to implement.
 It's not logically challenging, but lots of work to do, like building up the UI.
 And also there is no way to store the data once the application is closed due to the lack of a data store.
 Flux architecture is also quite complicated and goes through a lot of steps to produce a solution.
 The Resistance program is small and simple, proving that Flux can easily over complicate various tasks.

-> 2. Discussed how effectively&mdash;_in theory_&mdash;each architectural style would support the "additional feature" required by the other.
-For example, if you did Client-Server and Pipe-and-Filter versions, you should discuss how well client-server might support data processing, and how well pipe-and-filter might support multiple multiple organizers collaborating.
-Be sure to justify your responses with specifics!

 Three-Tier Architecture：